bipinkc19/squat-counter/README.md

 # squat-counter
-Using pose-net to count the number of squats done
+Using pose-net to count the number of squats done.

 # Example